shopsys/shopsys/docs/index.md

 # Shopsys Platform Knowledge Base
 Welcome to Shopsys Platform Knowledge Base!
-On these pages, you can find everything you need to know when you want to build your own ecommerce site based on the framework.
+On these pages, you can find everything you need to know when you want to build your own e-commerce site based on the framework.

-If you want to know more about what Shopsys Platform is, you can take a look at our [README.md](https://github.com/shopsys/shopsys/blob/master/README.md).
+If you want to know more about Shopsys Platform, you can look at our [README.md](https://github.com/shopsys/shopsys/blob/master/README.md).

 ## Need help?
-If you are not able to find the desired information here, you can always ask us directly on our [public slack](https://join.slack.com/t/shopsysframework/shared_invite/zt-11wx9au4g-e5pXei73UJydHRQ7nVApAQ) or [report an issue](https://github.com/shopsys/shopsys/issues/new) on Github.
+If you are not able to find the desired information here, you can always ask us directly on our [public slack](https://join.slack.com/t/shopsysframework/shared_invite/zt-11wx9au4g-e5pXei73UJydHRQ7nVApAQ) or [report an issue](https://github.com/shopsys/shopsys/issues/new) on GitHub.
 If you are struggling with Docker, [Docker Troubleshooting](./docker/docker-troubleshooting.md) might help you.

 ## What is new and how to upgrade
 * In [CHANGELOG.md](https://github.com/shopsys/shopsys/blob/master/CHANGELOG.md) you can find the list of all important changes in all repositories maintained in [shopsys/shopsys monorepo](https://github.com/shopsys/shopsys/)
-* For step by step upgrade instructions see [UPGRADE.md](https://github.com/shopsys/shopsys/blob/master/UPGRADE.md)
+* For step-by-step upgrade instructions, see [UPGRADE.md](https://github.com/shopsys/shopsys/blob/master/UPGRADE.md)
-* Thanks to our [Backward Compatibility Promise](./contributing/backward-compatibility-promise.md) it should be clear to which versions you can upgrade safely and how we plan to maintain the code in the future
+* Thanks to our [Backward Compatibility Promise](./contributing/backward-compatibility-promise.md), it should be clear to which versions you can upgrade safely and how we plan to maintain the code in the future

 ## Table of Contents
 * [Installation](./installation/index.md)
-    * Application configuration, requirements, installation guides for various platforms including Docker.
+    * Application configuration, requirements, and installation guides for various platforms, including Docker.
 * [Introduction](./introduction/index.md)
     * Information about basic concepts and terms in Shopsys Platform.
 * [Model](./model/index.md)